ppng222/pyUAF/README.md

 # pyUAF
-UbiArt Data Library for Python
+Ubi Art Engine Data Library for Python

 Small project that I created to handle serializing data from the UbiArt framework into many different formats.